 The final PSC meeting of the project was held in Yogyakarta, Indonesia on 28 August 2018, followed by a final stakeholder workshop on 29 August 2018, attended by about 30 participants.
-A summary of the workshop will be included in the project completion report.
-The official completion date of the project is 31 October 2018 and the final technical, financial and audit reports are in preparation in accordance with respective ITTO rules and procedures.
+The final technical and financial reports as well as the final audit report have been received.
+The project can be declared completed pending approval of the final financial audit report (currently under review).

 Despite of the impact through the impairment of ITTO funds, the project has exceeded expectations and delivered more species and samples than originally planned.
-The results of the barcoding, combined with several well characterized chloroplastic barcoding loci form the basis of the DNA barcoding marker set for >50 Dipterocarpaceae species, suitable for analysis in timber.
+The results of the barcoding, combined with several well characterized chloroplastic barcoding loci form the basis of the DNA barcoding marker set for more than 50 species of Dipterocarpaceae, suitable for analysis in timber.
 Members of the project team presented at a 4-day INTERPOL and US Department of Justice's National Enforcement Training on Illegal Logging, Land Encroachment and Related Financial Crimes held in Balikpapan, Kalimantan in March 2017 and again at a second training held in Medan, North Sumatra in November 2017.
 Both trainings were well attended by law enforcement and judicial personnel from Indonesia, and each were presented with an overview of the project and training on the capabilities of DNA timber identification.
 At the final PSC meeting held at CFBTI in Yogyakarta, Indonesia on 28 August 2018, it was recommend that a concept note be developed to seek additional funding to progress sample screening and industry applications (which was not possible under the reduced scope of the project).